 In the past year, quite a few people have asked me why I wrote “Grand Deception,” my twice banned book about Bill Browder, the Magnitsky Act and the historical relations between Russia and the West.
-Some of them have asked me to write down the answer I gave them in a way that could be shared, since the story seems very relevant to today’s circumstances and risk of a major military conflagration we are facing.
+Several of them suggested that I write down what I had told them, since it seems relevant given the risk of military threats we are facing today.
 So here goes…

 So why go through all the trouble?
 There’s some background to my urge to write “Grand Deception”.
 As a young man I’ve lived through the breakout of war in the former Yugoslavia and I served in the Croatian army during the war.
-The remarkable thing about the build-up to that war was that only days before its full outbreak, most people believed that war would never happen.
+The remarkable thing about the escalation of that conflict was that only days before its full outbreak, most people believed that war would never happen.
 It seemed unthinkable.
 I certainly did not think it would happen.

 War changes everything

 Yugoslavia’s ethnicities, cultures and religions were intertwined in many ways over many generations.
 While haters did exist, most people by far did not want to hate their neighbours, did not want a war and positively wanted to preserve peace.
 However, once the shooting, the victims and the destruction started to happen, everything changed.
 Our societies rapidly polarized: nuanced, emphatic regard for the other side quickly went out of style, pacifism became unpatriotic, and political opposition became tantamount to treason.
 People on all sides closed ranks behind their leaders, patriotism and readiness to fight became supreme virtues and the collective psyche rapidly morphed into the black and white, “us against them” mode.
 The business of war then became the nation’s primary preoccupation.